 It’s time for Perfect Picture Books!

+Now, then!
 I can’t say today’s choice relates to the time of year or anything that’s going on.
 I just loved this book from the opening sentence, and I hope you will too!

 Title: Marilyn’s Monster

 Written By: Michelle Knudsen

 Themes/Topics: patience/waiting, monsters, doing what you know is right

 Opening: “Some of the kids in Marilyn’s class had monsters.
 It was the latest thing.
 Marilyn didn’t have a monster.
 Not yet.
 You couldn’t just go out and get one.
 Your monster had to find you.
 That’s just the way it worked.”

 Brief Synopsis: Marilyn longs for her monster to find her.
 She tries to be patient and be the kind of girl no monster can resist.
 But the longer she waits, the harder it gets, until finally Marilyn takes matters into her own hands.
 And it’s a good thing she does!